Family Engagement Policy and School-Home Compact

 Efforts will be made to ensure parents/caregivers receive materials, training, and benefits from school partnerships with social and academic services, community-based organizations, and businesses, including the following:

-Hold workshops connecting caregivers to tools and resources, such as Mind in the Making Curriculum, Parent Bootcamp, Realizing the American Dream course, and PTA meetings.
+Hold workshops connecting caregivers to tools and resources, such as Mind in the Making Curriculum, Parent Bootcamp, Realizing the American Dream course, and guest speakers at PTA meetings.

 Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through parent information nights through PTA meetings and coffees, and written communication from the school and teacher.